nikolaprljeta/LegacyKit/README.md

 }
 ```

+###Scanning QR Codes
-To scan a QR code, write out the handlescan function like so:
+To scan a code, first off write out the handlescan function like so:
 ```swift
 func handleScan(result: Result<ScanResult, ScanError>) {
     isShowingScanner = false